 Thomas Hobbes is also known for championing the social contract theory, which asserts that codes of social morality ascend from a free, self-interested, and rational population.
-He believed that such a population would quickly realize the benefits of cooperating rather than competing; prompting them to create social contracts which ultimately benefit those involved.
-An individual’s morality, Hobbes asserted, is determined by their adherence to the social contract which they agreed to by benefitting from the system.
+He believed that such a society would quickly realize the benefits of cooperation rather than competition, prompting them to create social contracts that ultimately benefit those involved.
+An individual’s morality, Hobbes asserted, is determined by their adherence to the social contract, which they agreed to by benefiting from the system.
 Hobbes believed that, beyond these criteria, morality is subjective and varies across cultures and societies.
 In this sense, Hobbes’ social contract theory is more than a social and political philosophy – it is a moral one as well.
 Such beliefs hold many dire implications, primarily of human nature and authority.

-Firstly, it implies that humans are unable to naturally cooperate and behave rationally in a social context without a coercive force such as government, or rather without the enlightened crafting such an institution for convenience.
-However, perhaps Hobbes’ notion of contractarianism could also lead one to the opposite conclusion; that humanity is capable of rational social organization based on social responsibility rather than governmental force.
-Perhaps, if there were a population who truly embraced rationality and cooperation, they could craft a social contract so powerful that individuals no longer need a government (in the traditional sense) to force the organization of society.
-If such is the case, and humankind is indeed capable of sophisticated self-governing, then the existence of coercive powers is not only unnecessary but destructive.
-Unfortunately, there have been few modern societies unaffected by global capitalism to study what an advanced society would look like without influence from coercive powers.
-Either way, Hobbes’ pessimistic perception of human nature is the foundation of his theories, and a differing position on this one issue could quickly turn his theories against the authoritarian government.
+Firstly, it implies that humans are unable to naturally cooperate and behave rationally in a social context without a coercive force such as a state.
+However, perhaps Hobbes’ notion of contractarianism could also lead one to the opposite conclusion; that humanity is capable of rational social organization based on social responsibility rather than force.
+Perhaps a population that embraces rationality and cooperation could craft a social contract powerful enough to minimize the importance of a coercive state.
+If such organization is possible and humankind is indeed capable of sophisticated self-governance, then the existence of absolutist powers is not only unnecessary but destructive.
+Unfortunately, there have been few modern societies unaffected by coercive power structures to study what an advanced society would look like without such influence.
+Hobbes would cite the tumultuous State of Nature as what society would resemble without a powerful state.
+Hobbes’ pessimistic perception of human nature is the foundation of his theories, though a differing position on this one issue could quickly turn his arguments against the authoritarian state.

 Ultimately, Hobbes would likely agree that no forms of authority, governmental or economic, are self-justified; those holding power must continuously prove themselves to be in the interests of the public to maintain legitimately.
 Unfortunately, by the time powers become tyrannical, the people are often already too powerless to revolt.
-Keeping these lessons in mind, we must consistently question whether contemporary power structures current meet these criteria for legitimacy; do we devote a reasonable amount of labor to corporations and the government to justify the rewards which we currently yield?
-Such a question is often met with either revolutionary rhetoric or passionate disregard; both distract our ability to purely and logically question these concepts.
-If Hobbes’ philosophy is to positively endure the future of Western ideology, we must remain vigilant of the contracts we adhere to, as well as the structures of power which dictate our lives and behavior.
-Social contracts are the undeniable foundation of a cooperative society; whether they necessitate powerful institutions to enforce is a question which will undoubtedly continue to be pondered, debated, and tested for the rest of foreseeable human civilization.
+Keeping these lessons in mind, we must consistently question whether contemporary power structures current meet these criteria for legitimacy, whether we devote a reasonable amount of labor to business and government to justify the rewards which we currently yield.
+Such questions are often met with either revolutionary rhetoric or passionate disregard; both distract our ability to purely and logically question these concepts.
+If Hobbes’ philosophy is to endure the future of Western ideology positively, we must remain vigilant of the contracts we adhere to, as well as the structures of power that dictate our lives and behavior.
+Social arrangements are the undeniable foundation of a cooperative society; whether they necessitate powerful institutions to enforce is a question that will undoubtedly continue to be pondered, debated, and tested for the rest of foreseeable human civilization.